San Antonio Missions

-The San Antonio Missions are a Minor League Baseball team of the Texas League and the Double-A affiliate of the San Diego Padres.
-They are located in San Antonio, Texas, and are named for the Spanish missions around which the city was founded.
-The Missions play their home games at Nelson W. Wolff Municipal Stadium, which opened in 1994 and seats over 6,200 people with a total capacity of over 9,000.
+The San Antonio Missions are a Minor League Baseball team based in San Antonio, Texas.
+The Missions compete in the Texas League as the Double-A affiliate of the San Diego Padres.
+The team plays its home games at Nelson W. Wolff Municipal Stadium, which opened in 1994 and seats over 6,200 people with a total capacity of over 9,000.
+The Missions are named for the Spanish missions around which the city was founded.

 History

 Early years

 San Antonio was home for one of the charter members of the Texas League back in 1888.
 Since that inaugural season the town has hosted a number of Texas League franchises, most of them using the Missions moniker.
 Baseball was absent only a few of the early years (1889-1891,1893–1894, 1900–1902) and again when World War II occupied most would-be ballplayers between 1943 and 1945.
 Initially the team went by the names "Missionaries", "Gentlemen", and "Bronchos"—a Spanish twist on the name "Broncos".
 During these years, nearly 250 players reached the major leagues.

 The current Missions moniker was coined with the team's first major league affiliation, a partnership with the St. Louis Browns.
 They remained affiliated with the Browns through the Texas League's temporary demise after the 1942 season due to World War II.
 With the return of peace, they reaffiliated with the Browns, a partnership that continued in 1954 when they became the Baltimore Orioles.
 This affiliation lasted until 1959, when they struck up a partnership with the Chicago Cubs.
 While with the Browns/Orioles, the team saw well over 100 players reach the Major League Baseball, including Hall-of-Famers Willard Brown (1956) and Brooks Robinson (1956–1957).

 The Missions won the Dixie Series, a postseason interleague championship between the champions of the Southern Association and the Texas League, in 1950, defeating the Nashville Vols, 4–3, in the best-of-seven series.

-The Missions won the Pan American Series a postseason interleague championship between the champions of the Mexican League and Texas League, in 1961 defeaeating the Veracruz Aguilas 4–2 in the best of seven series.(Encyclopedia of Minor League Baseball,Third Edition,2007,Lloyd Johnson and Miles Wolff,editors.)
+The Missions won the Pan American Series a postseason interleague championship between the champions of the Mexican League and Texas League, in 1961 defeaeating the Veracruz Aguilas 4–2 in the best of seven series.(Encyclopedia of Minor League Baseball, Third Edition, 2007, Lloyd Johnson and Miles Wolff, editors.)